Supa Dupa Fly: Background and recording

-Musical content
+Music and lyrics

 Supa Dupa Fly brings together elements of hip hop, dance, R&B, electronic music, and soul.
 Music critic Garry Mulholland described Timbaland's production as "eschewing samples for a bump 'n' grind electronica, strongly influenced by the digital rhythms of dancehall reggae, but rounder, fuller, fatter".
 AllMusic described it as consisting of "lean, digital grooves [...] packed with unpredictable arrangements and stuttering rhythms that often resemble slowed-down drum'n'bass breakbeats."
 A retrospective review from The New Yorker emphasizes the usage of "extra-musical noises" as "instruments in and of themselves" on the album, and describes the result as "a futuristic sound in which the organic and the synthetic were complementary".

 Elliott's raps were described as "full of hilariously surreal free associations that fit the off-kilter sensibility of the music to a tee".
 According to author Mickey Hess, the album's lyrical content "reveals Elliott's complex, creative, and challenging discussion about womanhood; her demand for respect, respect for her personal voice and her desire for fulfilling intimacy with lovers and friends".
 Elliott has also been recognized for her diverse cadences and deliveries on the album, a versatility that has been described as her "oily ability to slip from singing to rapping to elliptical riffing".

 The album's opening track, "Busta's Intro", features rapper Busta Rhymes as a town crier warning of a "historical event about to unfold".
 "The Rain (Supa Dupa Fly)" contains a sample of Ann Peebles' 1973 song "I Can't Stand the Rain".
 "Pass da Blunt" is partly based on the song "Pass the Dutchie" by Musical Youth.
 The track "Bite Our Style (Interlude)" samples the song "Morning Glory" by Jamiroquai.